alexfdz1301/DATA-PRE-PROCESSING/README.md

 * Improved comfort with Pandas and NumPy basics

-This repo is just a simple record of what I tried and learned — nothing fancy.
+This repo is just a simple record of what I tried and learned - nothing fancy.
-If you want, I can also **add a small “example input/output section”** right in the README — it makes your repo feel more complete and professional without making it look AI-generated.

-Do you want me to do that?